 The pictorial composition helps to read these personal stories: the characters are individualised and stand out from their surroundings.
 The space of each picture is defined without being too precise: a piece of beach, a cracked piece of land, a blue wall...
 It could be anywhere and at the same time nowhere.
 Arousing the curiosity of the viewer, these captures seem out of time.
 They embody a desire for freedom with the only existing boundary being the photographer’s imagination.

-The stories his pictures present are composed using a mixture of his personal emotions, evident in the colors of his environment.
-Like other photographers of his generation such as Marc Posso or Yannis Davy, colors are at the heart of Nana Yaw Oduro’s work.
-However, whilst these photographers have historically worked with saturated colors, Nana Yaw Oduro uses alternatively tender, pure, or raw colors in his photographs, alongside those captured in black and white.
-He explains: “I believe you’d agree with me black and white have always had some power and soulful connection to it and sometimes the photo is just perfect in that.”
-Whether the colors are bold or in shades of grey, the chromatic treatment structures his images and produces a certain softness and harmony between shapes and colors, between man and nature; underpinning the narrative.
+The stories his pictures present are composed using a mixture of his personal emotions, evident in the colours of his environment.
+Nana Yaw Oduro uses alternatively tender, pure, or raw colors in his photographs, alongside those captured in black and white.
+Whether the colours are bold or in shades of grey, the chromatic treatment structures his images and produces a certain softness and harmony between shapes and colours, between man and nature; underpinning the narrative.
 Thus, there is no predetermined and systematically repeated concept in Nana Yaw Oduro’s work.
 The photographer creates each of his images based on his sensation.
-He is free from any constraint and lets his imagination wander, composing with what is in existence around him.
+He is free from any rule and lets his imagination wander, composing with what is in existence around him.
 His photos are inspired by daily life, a song running through his ears, a horse that crosses his path, or a basket of fruits under his eyes.
 Creativity has no limit for him.
 Inspiration is everywhere.
 Poetry is everywhere.